International Federation of American Football

-The International Federation of American Football (IFAF) is the international governing body of gridiron associations.
-The IFAF oversees the IFAF World Championship of American Football, which is held every four years.
+The International Federation of American Football (IFAF) is the international governing body of American football associations.
+The IFAF oversees the organization and promotion of all international competitions across both contact and non contact versions of the game, including the IFAF World Championship, which is held every four years.
 The IFAF became a provisionary member of SportAccord in 2003, and became a full SportAccord member in 2005.
-The organisation's head office is located in the French commune of La Courneuve, in the Île-de-France region.
+In 2023, IFAF was officially recognized as an Olympic IF (International Federation) by the IOC.
+In 2023, IFAF marked a historic new streak, with flag football being selected as one of the five new sports for the LA 2028 Olympic Summer Games.
+The organization's head office is located in Paris, France.

 Structure and organization

-The IFAF recognizes in their respective areas the following branches and have 120 members as of May 2022:
+The IFAF recognizes in their respective areas the following branches and has 78 as of August 2025: